Ringdown waves from hairy black holes: Examples of Static Spherical Hairy Black Holes

 which shows that $w_q$ can be interpreted as the effective state parameter of the anisotropic source.

 If we treat $|k|$ as a small parameter, we can treat the last term of the metric function $f(r)$ as a small deviation from the Schwarzschild metric function

 The frequency components are

 Different $w_q$ values tell how fast the ``hair" $\delta f (r)$ decays (or grows).
 In its original construction, the source is ``quintessence-like", giving a negative tangential pressure.
 For $w_q = -1$, the perturbation term behaves as the cosmological constant, and both pressures are equal.
-For values larger than $-1/3$, the hair $\delta f$ decays rapidly as $r$ grows, giving us a metric more similar to the Kerr case.
+For values larger than $-1/3$, the hair $\delta f$ decays rapidly as $r$ grows, giving us a metric more similar to the Schwarzschild case.
 In particular, for the value $w_q = 1/3$, if we consider $k = -Q^2$ as charge, the metric reduces to the Reissner-Nordström model.
 In this last case, tangential and radial pressure are equal in magnitude but opposite in sign.
-For the $k<0$ scenario, at figures \ref{fig:fig3-1} and \ref{fig:fig3-3}, we can observe that in certain ranges of $w_q$, the behaviour of the QNM components resembles the Bardeen (figure~\ref{fig:fig1-2}) and Hayward (figure~\ref{fig:fig2-2}) scenarios: $\delta\Omega/\Omega_0$ becomes positive and $\delta\lambda/\lambda_0$ turns negative.
-In contrast, the ``quintessence" regime, $w_q$ from $-1$ to $-1/3$, has a different behaviour as seen in figure~\ref{fig:fig3-2}.
+For the $k<0$ scenario, in Figs.~\ref{fig:fig3-1} and \ref{fig:fig3-3}, we can observe that in certain ranges of $w_q$, the behaviour of the QNM components resembles the Bardeen (Fig.~\ref{fig:fig1-2}) and Hayward (Fig.~\ref{fig:fig2-2}) scenarios: $\delta\Omega/\Omega_0$ becomes positive and $\delta\lambda/\lambda_0$ turns negative.
+In contrast, the ``quintessence" regime, $w_q$ from $-1$ to $-1/3$, has a different behaviour as seen in Fig.~\ref{fig:fig3-2}.
 We observe that the sign depends on $k$, but regardless of the sign of $k$, both shifts have the same sign.
 In this model, $w_\theta$ depends only linearly on $w_q$.

-Fig.~\ref{fig:three-panel-mixed-2} shows trajectories describing particular cases of the QNMs in the complex plane normalized by their modes.
-In figures~\ref{fig:fig3-4}, \ref{fig:fig3-5} and \ref{fig:fig3-6}, the color changes mark the different values of $w_q$.
-We can observe completely different behaviors.
+Fig.~\ref{fig:kiselev-qnm-trajectories} shows trajectories describing particular cases of the QNMs in the complex plane normalized by their modes.
+In Figs.~\ref{fig:fig3-4}, \ref{fig:fig3-5} and \ref{fig:fig3-6}, the color changes mark the different values of $w_q$.
+We can observe completely different behaviours.
 In panel~\ref{fig:fig3-7}, we can observe a comparison for different values of $k$.
+The quantities shown in Figs.~\ref{fig:kiselev-qnm-trajectories} and ~\ref{fig:three-panel-mixed-3} are constructed from the geodesic quantities $\Omega$ and $\lambda$ derived above, using the established eikonal QNM--geodesic correspondence.

 Additionally, we can compute the shift in the photon sphere radius $\delta r$ by using equation (\ref{eq:deltar}) as